-Dr. Karen Petit is the author of two books of poetry (Paw Learning Mazes, Paw Dream Mazes, Amazing Holiday Paws and Holidays Amaze) and four fictional novels: Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, and Unhidden Pilgrims.
-All of this author's books have historic elements, Christian content, and dream/reality sections, which illustrate some of the connections that people can make between their dreams, past history, and their reality.
-Historic elements include scenes happening in such places as the Mayflower, Plimoth Plantation, Washington, D.C., Roger Williams Park, Brewster Gardens, the Jeremiah Dexter House, the Mount Hope Bridge, and the Rhode Island State House.
-Many photos are included, such as ones of George Washington, Abraham Lincoln, Roger Williams, William Bradford, Massasoit, and the National Monument to the Forefathers.
+Dr. Karen Petit is the author of four books of poetry (Paw Learning Mazes, Paw Dream Mazes, Amazing Holiday Paws, and Holidays Amaze) and four novels: Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, and Unhidden Pilgrims.
+All of Petit's books have historic elements, pictures, Christian content, and dream/reality sections, which illustrate some of the connections that people can make between their dreams, past history, and reality.
+Historic elements include scenes happening in such places as Plimoth Patuxet, Roger Williams Park, Brewster Gardens, the Jeremiah Dexter House, the Mount Hope Bridge, the Rhode Island State House, and Washington, D.C.
+The pictures include images of animals, historic statues, monuments, and museums.

-Petit's books include not only historic elements, but also romance and methods of dealing with such problems as fighting, anxiety, nightmares, quitting smoking, and separation.
+Petit's books also have suspenseful action, romance, and methods of dealing with such problems as fighting, anxiety, nightmares, quitting smoking, separation, and pet/human interactions.
 No graphic content and no profanity are included in Petit's novels or poetry.
-For many years, Dr. Petit has been enjoying her writing activities, educational activities, and many author events.
+For many years, this author has been enjoying her writing activities, educational activities, and many author events.

 Karen Petit was born in Providence, Rhode Island.
 As she grew up with her six brothers and two sisters, she continually loved reading and writing.
 Five months after graduating from high school, she got married and had two children before getting a divorce.
 While continuing to raise her children, Karen started to attend the Community College of Rhode Island.
 She then transferred to the University of Rhode Island, where she was a full-time student and mother, as well as often being a part-time employee at different jobs.
 She received her bachelor’s, master’s, and doctorate degrees from the University of Rhode Island.